 Most wounds are caused by accidents.
 Make your home safe by removing any objects that might cause trips or falls, keep the water heater at 120 degrees, keep knives and hot pots and pans away from the edge of counters, and pay close attention when using knives.
 If you get a cut or wound, carefully cleaning and bandaging it can usually prevent infection and other complications.

+Wound healing is most successful in a moist, clean, and warm environment.
 Some wounds, such as minor cuts and scrapes, can be treated at home.
-Stop the bleeding with direct pressure, and clean the wound with water -- you don’t need soap or hydrogen peroxide.
+Stop the bleeding with direct pressure, and clean the wound with water.
+You DO NOT need soap or hydrogen peroxide.
 Apply an antibiotic cream, then cover the wound with an adhesive bandage.
-Change the bandage every day or when it gets wet.
+Change the bandage every day, or when it gets wet.
 If any redness spreads from the wound after 2 days, or if you see a yellow drainage from the wound, see your doctor immediately.

 Other wounds can be serious.
-Get emergency care immediately if the wound won’t stop bleeding or spurts blood, if the wound is from an animal or human bite, or if there is a serious puncture wound.
-If an object (such as a nail or fishhook) is still stuck in the wound, don’t take it out.
+Get emergency care immediately if the wound will not stop bleeding or spurts blood.
+You should also get immediate care if the wound is from an animal or human bite, or if there is a serious puncture wound.
+If an object (such as a nail or fishhook) is still stuck in the wound, DO NOT take it out.
 Apply pressure to the wound to stop bleeding, and go to the hospital.

 Some serious wounds may need a skin graft, where a piece of skin is cut from a healthy part of the body and used to heal the damaged area.